Penelopeep/CharacterBuilder/README.md

 # <center> Character Builder Plugin
- <center> Plugin that nobody asked for but many of us needed.  <br />
+ <div style="text-align: center;"> Plugin that nobody asked for but many of us needed.  <br />
-Allows for quickly equipping character with one of saved builds.</center>
+Allows for quickly equipping character with one of saved builds.</div>

 ## Usage